 Employees are entitled to wages during illness according to Maltese law or applicable collective agreements.
 When the sick leave entitlement is exhausted, the employer is no longer obliged to pay wages.
 The employee may be entitled to sickness benefits from the Social Security Department.

-Employers are required by law to grant every employee a minimum total of 12 hours with pay per year as time off from work for urgent family matters.
+Employers are required by law to grant every employee a minimum total of twelve hours with pay per year as time off from work for urgent family matters.
 The total number of hours taken by employee for urgent family reasons is deducted from their annual leave entitlement.

-The employer has the right to establish the maximum number of hours of time off from work in each particular case, with the proviso that the minimum time should not be less than 1 hour per case unless the employee specifically agrees to this.
+The employer has the right to establish the maximum number of hours of time off from work in each particular case, with the proviso that the minimum time should not be less than one hour per case unless the employee specifically agrees to this.
 The employer has the right to demand such evidence as may be necessary to verify and confirm the request for urgent leave by the employee.
 Part-time employees shall be entitled to pro rata urgent leave entitlement.

 Employment may be terminated if the employer has sound reasons for ending an employment relationship.
 The reasons may concern the individual employee or may be collective, pertaining to financial or operational difficulties.
 These include a reduction in the workload for economic reasons or production-related causes.
 Employment can be terminated due to serious misdemeanours.